camatcode/ex_ftp/README.md

 #### Using Minio

-Minio is a popular open-source, self-hosted alternative to S3.
+Minio is a popular open-source, self-hosted alternative to AWS S3.
 The only difference in config will be how you configure `ExAws`.

 ```elixir